-Simulator parameters that vary within a certain range can be controlled in two ways - using either relative or absolute value change.
-In the first case, the value is changed step by step using an encoder or two +/- buttons, in the second case - using some absolute positioning sensor.
+Simulator parameters that vary within a certain range can be controlled in two ways - using either relative (incremental) or absolute value change.
+In the first case, the value is changed step by step using an encoder or two +/- buttons, in the second case - using any absolute positioning sensor.

 Also, you can control such parameters as instrument lighting, trims, pointer position in some instruments (for example, radio altimeter), using analog sensors instead of rotary encoders.

 You can use any sensors or sources that can provide changeable voltage level in range between 0 and 5V as a signal for analog inputs, but in general, simple, common potentiometers can be perfectly used as analog sensors for most of the simulator cockpit controls.
 The middle terminal of a potentiometer should be connected directly to analog input, and the two others to +5v and common GND bus.